March of the Iron Will: The Arrival of the Italians

-The fall of Addis Ababa had been expected in Italy, but when the news reached Rome during the evening of 5 May, there were scenes of wild excitement.
+The fall of Addis Ababa had been expected in Italy.
+When the news reached Rome during the evening of 5 May, there were scenes of wild excitement.
 Mussolini was called back ten times by the jubilant crowds at the Palazzo Venezia.

 Significantly, the march was completed in only ten days across difficult terrain and in bad weather.
 It was an achievement that demonstrated the offensive potential of motorized forces in securing bold advances.
 However, the Italian "March of the Iron Will" turned out to be little more than a logistics exercise.
 An anonymous journalist at the time said this: